chrisgrieser/finder-vim-mode/README.md

 ## Build
 Karabiner plugins are essentially hotkey configurations in form of a JSON file.
 The amount of configurations for this plugin is rather large; the resulting JSON file is \~8000 lines of code.
-To make that ankommt manageable, this plugin is written in YAML where features such as [anchors and aliases](https://www.linode.com/docs/guides/yaml-anchors-aliases-overrides-extensions/) reduce the lines of code to \~1300.
+To make that amount manageable, this plugin is written in YAML where features such as [anchors and aliases](https://www.linode.com/docs/guides/yaml-anchors-aliases-overrides-extensions/) reduce the lines of code to \~1300.

-If you want to fork this plugin, it is recommended to work with the YAML file and "compile" it to the [JSON required by Karabiner](https://karabiner-elements.pqrs.org/docs/json/complex-modifications-manipulator-definition/).
+If you want to fork/customize this plugin, it is recommended to work with the YAML file and "compile" it to the [JSON required by Karabiner](https://karabiner-elements.pqrs.org/docs/json/complex-modifications-manipulator-definition/).
 You can do so with [yq](https://github.com/mikefarah/yq):